8 Top Tips to Get Your Finances Ready for Christmas 2018

 5. Unlock the value in your belongings

 If you’re thinking a bit of extra cash would be handy in December but you’re not sure where it’s going to come from, then consider using your valuables to your advantage.
 Pawn loans are becoming more and more popular with people from all walks of life, and could be a help to you during the festive season.
 You can take out a pawn loan online against valuables like gold, silver or platinum jewellery, high end watches and antiques.
-You can also unlock the value in your electronic items, such as games consoles, tablets or phones with Electronic BuyBack.
 This could give you a bit of a boost in the run up to Christmas, and once you pay the money owed you’ll get your valuables back too.
 A typical pawn loan has a term of six months, but you’re welcome to make full repayment earlier to suit you.

 6. Make your own gifts